senuido/stash-scanner/doc/configuration.md

 # Configuration Guide
-You can configure everything just using the bottom pane in the main window and the filter editor.
+You can configure almost everything just using the bottom pane in the main window and the filter editor.
 It is important you take the time to understand and configure the tool properly if you want to get the most out of it.
 Make sure to Apply/Save once you're done making changes.
 If the scanner is active, changes will be applied to it, so don't worry about restarting it.

 ## General